schtibe/rmux/README.md

 Create directory ~/.ssh/cm if you use this path

-## Bash history ##

-The template bashrc shares the bash history across bash-sessions and cleans the history to contain only unique lines.
-Use ctrl-r to access the history.

-Remove the section in the bashrc if you don't want this feature.

-If you don't share ~/.bashrc you can copy the unique history settings from ~/.rmux-\<id\>/templates/bashrc to get the feature on your localhost as well.

 ## Default tmux settings ##

 The template tmux.conf will map ctrl-b to ctrl-a, according to me ctrl-a is